How to Find Siren Song Listening

 7. Monitor for Overexposure

 Even the most powerful Siren Song loses its magic when overused.
 Track how often a sound appears across platforms.
-If you notice saturation (e.g., 50+ videos using the same sound), it’s time to evolve or retire it.
+If you notice saturation (e.g., 50+ videos using the same sound), its time to evolve or retire it.

 Tools and Resources